esmnext/esmx/examples/docs/src/en/guide/frameworks/preact-htm.md

 } satisfies EsmxOptions;
 ```

-This file is the entry point for development environment configuration and server startup, containing two core functions:
+This file serves as the entry point for development environment configuration and server startup, containing two core functions:

-1. `devApp` function: Responsible for creating and configuring the Rspack application instance for the development environment, supporting hot updates and live preview.
-It uses `createRspackHtmlApp` to create a Rspack application instance specifically for Preact+HTM.
+1. `devApp`: Creates and configures the Rspack application instance for development with HMR support.
-2. `server` function: Responsible for creating and configuring the HTTP server, integrating Esmx middleware to handle SSR requests.
+2. `server`: Creates and configures the HTTP server with Esmx middleware for SSR requests.

 ### entry.server.ts